grafana/grafana/docs/sources/administration/configuration.md

 Google Tag Manager ID, only enabled if you enter an ID here.

-### application_insights_instrumentation_key
+### application_insights_connection_string

-If you want to track Grafana usage via Azure Application Insights, specify _your_ Application Insights instrumentation key here.
+If you want to track Grafana usage via Azure Application Insights, specify _your_ Application Insights connection string here.
 By default this feature is disabled.

 <hr />